 It was easy to rid ourselves of the clothes we no longer have any wish to wear again and we did a few months ago.

 The bigger problem was dealing with those clothes we still like, but don’t fit us anymore.
 My wife and I were convinced we’d wear them again – someday.
 For most people that someday never comes.
 We’ve finally accepted that and our closet is now free of all items we never wear for whatever reason.
-It was a hard thing to do, but it’s something everyone dealing with clutter should consider.
+It was a hard thing to get rid of them, but it’s something everyone dealing with clutter should consider.

 Why is it you can never find the right screwdriver when you need it?
 Or for that matter the measuring tape when you’re measuring for new curtains?

 Anyone that finds themselves constantly misplacing items should consider the possibility that they simply are inundating themselves and homes.
-If we can remove unnecessary items from our home it becomes much easier to find a permanent home for the things we do have and need.
+If we can get rid of unnecessary items from our home it becomes much easier to find a permanent home for the things we do have and need.

 Life Storage has great solutions for storing those items that tend to be misplaced frequently, like socks.